techthoughts2/pwshPlaces/docs/Search-GMapText.md

 Results are returned based on the provided coordiantes and are ranked by their distance from the coordinates.
 Places data is returned in English.
 Results with a cheap to moderate price are returned.
-Only restaraunts that are currently open are returned.
+Only restaurants that are currently open are returned.
 The maximum of 60 places results is returned.

 ### EXAMPLE 12